 Phlegm Retention Pattern

-These headaches are most common in patients who are over-weight or eat a lot of sweets and fatty food.
-Some migraines follow this pattern and present with dull head pain, a feeling of heaviness, nausea, a sensation of fullness and heaviness in the chest.
+These headaches are most common in patients who eat a lot of sweets and fatty food.
+Some migraines follow this pattern and present with dull head pain, a feeling of heaviness, nausea, a sensation of fullness, and heaviness in the chest.
 Herbs for this pattern include pinelliae (ban xia), citri reticulatae (chen pi), and atractylodis (bai zhu).